-From spring 2014 to fall 2015 I worked as a front-end engineer on Gawker Media's publishing platform, Kinja.
-I spent a majority of that time refactoring our Backbone codebase and implementing new and consistent architectural patterns with Marionette.
-I also worked on several native iOS reader prototypes.
+At Gawker Media, I worked as a frontend engineer developing their publishing platform, Kinja.
+While there I spent a lot of time refactoring the frontend Backbone platform, implementing design patterns with Marionette JS.
+I also lead work on native iOS reader prototypes for Kinja.

-After graduating in 2011, I worked at Yahoo! as a product manager on the publishing products platform.
-I was responsible for the international launches of our then UGC platform, Yahoo!
-Contributor Network, as well as developing specs for a new suite of internal publishing tools for Yahoo! editors worldwide.
+At Yahoo!
+I worked as a product manager on the publishing products platform.
+I was responsible for the international launches of our then user generated content platform, Yahoo!
+Contributor Network, and helped manage the development of a new suite of internal publishing tools for Yahoo! editors worldwide.

 Download now in the App Store!
 Buttr is an iOS kitchen timer app full of flavor.
 Buttr was built in Swift and designed by Kurt Yalcin.
 Buttr uses some custom written UI controls drawn with Core Graphics, and persists timers using Core Data to keep track of time when the app is in the background.
 Tap Butter the dog (inspired by the real Butter) for some fun Core Animation!